CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

     query:
       from: value
       aliases:
-        MILD: Mild
+        MILD_GRADE: Mild
   MH.MHDECOD:
     terms:
       Asthma: { id: 'NCIT:C28397', label: Asthma }
 ```

 The alias key is the source value; its value is the reviewed database label.
+Aliases are selective: this example translates `MILD_GRADE`, while an unlisted
+value such as `SEVERE` is queried unchanged.
+Case-only aliases are unnecessary
-`terms` bypasses lookup for known values.
-Define-XML
+because lookup is case-insensitive. `terms` bypasses lookup for known values.
-`nci:ExtCodeID` identifiers take precedence over a label query and are looked
+Define-XML `nci:ExtCodeID` identifiers take precedence over a label query and
-up exactly to obtain the canonical NCIT display.
+are looked up exactly to obtain the canonical NCIT display.
 See
-[Terminology Search](tbl/db-search) for the full precedence and audit fields.
+[Terminology Search](terminology-search) for the full precedence and audit fields.

 ## Reading A Rule